Grab your copy now: The Plant-Powered Plan to Beat Diabetes

 2. Split butternut squash in half and scoop out the seeds.

-3. Place hollow side up in a large baking dish.
+3. Place squash halves, hollow side up, in a large baking dish.
 Add 1/4 cup of water to bottom of pan.

-4. Drizzle with olive oil and balsamic vinegar.
+4. Drizzle squash halves evenly with olive oil and balsamic vinegar.
 Sprinkle with black pepper, cloves, and salt.

-5. Sprinkle with chopped figs, dates, and pistachios.
+5. Sprinkle squash halves evenly with chopped figs, dates, and pistachios.

 6. Place in oven at 375 F and bake for about 25 minutes, until tender and golden.

-7. Remove, slice each butternut squash into halves, and serve immediately.
+7. Remove, slice each butternut squash halve into half to make four pieces and serve immediately.

 • Prep Time: 15 minutes